 If the Sooch Group proceeds with its previously announced proxy solicitation, the Company will conduct multiple mailings prior to the Annual Meeting to ensure stockholders have the Company's latest proxy materials to vote.
 The Company will send you a new BLUE proxy card with each mailing, regardless of whether you have previously voted.
 We encourage you to vote every BLUE proxy card you receive to ensure that all of your shares are voted.
-The latest dated proxy you submit will be counted, and, if you wish to vote as recommended by our Board, then you should only submit BLUE proxy cards.
+The latest dated proxy you submit will be counted.